Skip to content

 Recommended for: Anyone who trades comfort for the view.

-In the heart of the Bernese Alps, a challenging high-altitude tour with ridge climbing and panoramic views awaits you.
+In the heart of the Bernese Alps, a challenging high alpine tour with ridge climbing and panoramic views awaits you.

 The Gross Grünhorn stands isolated in the heart of the Bernese Alps.
-This three-day high-altitude tour takes you over endless glaciers, steep snowfields, and a sharp rock ridge to the summit.
+This three-day high alpine tour takes you over endless glaciers, steep snow slopes, and a sharp rock ridge to the summit.
 Challenging but rewarding: a true adventure for experienced mountaineers.

 Itinerary